DesktopECHO/Pi-Hole-for-WSL1/README.md

    On the *General* tab, place a checkmark next to both **Run whether user is logged on or not** and **Hidden**
      On the *Conditions* tab, un-check the option **Start the task only if the computer is on AC power**

-**Requires the recent (August/Sept 2020) WSL update for Windows 10.
+**Requires August/September 2020 WSL update for Windows 10.
 If you don't have Windows up to date, Pi-hole installer will throw an "Unsupported OS" error midway through the installation.
 If this occurrs uninstall Pi-hole, update your machine and try again.
 The minimum required updates are as follows:**

 * 1809 - KB4571748
 * 1909 - KB4566116